 - FIP is a viral disease of cats that, once contracted, is almost invariably fatal.
 A nasal drop vaccine is available but its efficacy is controversial.
 We do not recommend FIP vaccination.

 It is becoming increasingly apparent that dry kibble diets may not be as beneficial to feline health as we once thought.
 In fact, eating canned cat food may be preferable.
 Whatever form of diet is fed, it is best to meal feed.
 Cats fed dry food free choice frequently become obese, and obesity may have serious health consequences.
-As far as brands are concerned, we would recommend selecting major recognizable brand names like Science Diet, Purina One and Iams.
+As far as brands are concerned, we would recommend selecting major recognizable brand names like Science Diet, Purina One, Purina Pro Plan, Friskies and Iams.
 Science Diet Oral Care is helpful in preventing dental disease in adult cats, and is appropriate as part of the diet for some cats.

 3. Litter Box